 One common reason for a leak is an issue with the O-ring in your filter.
 Thankfully, this is a pretty simple fix.
-Fixing a problem with the O-ring doesn’t cost a lot and can be knocked out quickly.
-Let’s get into the details on when and how to replace it.
+Fixing a problem with the O-ring doesn’t cost much and can be knocked out quickly.
+Let’s get into the details of when and how to replace it.

 What Is an O-ring and What Is Its Purpose?

 The purpose of the O-ring is to create a seal that prevents liquid from getting through.
 When it comes to your pool filter, the O-ring keeps the water from escaping through the filter’s connections and entering the mechanism itself.
-You’ll see that it is made out of an elastic/rubber material and resembles a large rubber band.
+You’ll see that it is made of elastic/rubber material and resembles a large rubber band.
+You can pick one up at any pool supply store.
+Here’s one I found at my local Leslie’s store.

 Common Signs That Your O-ring Has Gone Bad